 I want to share 3 keys that have changed how I see family:

 Family is built around Love.

 My pastor once preached a life-changing sermon series on marriage and family entitled The Love Triangle.
-The idea behind the love triangle is that a godly marriage is between one man and one woman who love each other and with God in the middle.
-(Click on one of the links to see it for yourself!)
+The idea behind the love triangle is that a godly marriage is between one man and one woman who love each other, with God in the middle.
+(Click on one of the links to see the series for yourself!)